Building Crystals and Slabs

 Rutile has the symmetry of space group 136

-Enter 136 in the space group “Number” field, and press return/enter.
+Enter 136 in the space group Number field, and press return/enter.

-The final dialog looks like
+The final should look like this:

 In the toolbar there is another tool that may be of use: the star button.
 Just like for molecules this button will try to detect the symmetry of your system and make small changes to adjust to perfect symmetry.
 It does this via spglib, see the help balloon for details.